ImperialCollegeLondon/HiTwinFormer/README.md

 2. **Create mlhic dataset**

-Create mlhic data with `generate_mlhic.py` script.
-This stores all the relebant files and groups them by experimental condition inside a json dictionary that is used throughout the rest of the pipeline
+Create mlhic data with `generate_mlhic.py` script (Need to tile along the diagonal and quality-control Hi-C data before feeding into model).
+This stores all the relevant files and groups them by experimental condition inside a json dictionary that is used throughout the rest of the pipeline.

 3. **Train models**